hopsoft/pry-test/README.md

 ## Testing Your Own Projects

 MicroTest assumes your test directory is located at `PROJECT_ROOT/test`;
 however, this isn't a requirement.
-You can indicate your test directory location like so.
+You can indicate your test directory location.

 ```sh
 mt /path/to/test/dir
 ```

-If you have multiple versions of MicroTest installed, it's safest to run your tests with `bundle exec` like so.
+If you have multiple versions of MicroTest installed, it's safest to run your tests with `bundle exec`.

 ```sh
 bundle exec mt /path/to/test/dir